cogent-computing/COPED/tasks/README.md

 ## Related Data

 Given a project from a returned search, related entities from its links are also parsed and saved when present.
+The `coped_resource_type` table in PostgreSQL containes the "allowed" types.
+They can include:

 - Persons
 - Organisations